-E. Notwithstanding any provision hereof, in the event either State accepts title to any portion of Parcel A or B, the State of Oregon and the State of California retain the right to transfer their ownership to any third party for any purpose.
+E. Notwithstanding any provision hereof, in the event either State accepts title to any portion of Parcel B lands, the State of Oregon and the State of California retain the right to transfer their ownership to any third party for any purpose.